github/codeql/docs/ql-documentation/learn-ql/java/dataflow.rst

 -  ``isBarrier``—optional, restricts the data flow
 -  ``isAdditionalFlowStep``—optional, adds additional flow steps

-The characteristic predicate ``MyDataFlowConfiguration()`` defines the name of the configuration, so ``"MyDataFlowConfiguration"`` should be a unique name, e.g. the name of your class.
+The characteristic predicate ``MyDataFlowConfiguration()`` defines the name of the configuration, so ``"MyDataFlowConfiguration"`` should be a unique name, for example, the name of your class.

 The data flow analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``: